KytonThaundi/KytonThaundi/README.md

 # 🙋‍♂️ Hi, I'm Kyton Thaundi

-I'm a **Business Information Technology professional** with a strong background in **health informatics systems**, **systems analysis**, and **technical leadership**.
-My passion lies in leveraging technology to improve healthcare delivery, especially through Electronic Medical Records (EMRs) and differentiated service delivery models.
+I'm a **Business Information Technology professional** with a strong background in, **business systems analysis**, and **technical leadership**.
+My passion lies in leveraging technology to improve livelyhoods.
+I hava experience in employing **health informatics systems** to improve healthcare delivery, especially through Electronic Medical Records (EMRs) implementing differentiated service delivery models and decision support.

 - 💼 Currently working as a Senior Software Engineer
 - 🎓 Graduated from University of Malawi